web-matters/web-matters.github.io/CONTRIBUTING.md

 We operate a two phase commit policy so all code should be reviewed before being merged.

-Make your changes in a branch or a fork and open a pull request.
+Make your changes in a branch or a fork and open a pull request against `master`.
 Once this has been reviewed and approved it can be merged into `master`.